Skip to main content

 13 mentions Positive Neutral Negative

 Overall, the game's replayability is considered modest, primarily stemming from its multiple endings and randomly generated item placements.
 However, many players feel that once the puzzles are understood, subsequent playthroughs become quick and less engaging, leading to a consensus that the replay value is limited.
-While some achievements may encourage further attempts, the general sentiment is that the experience does not warrant extensive replay.
+While some achievements may encourage further exploration, the general sentiment is that the game lacks substantial replayability.

 • “The game boasts a high replayability factor due to randomly generated item placement and multiple endings that depend on how much you've learned about your captor, his previous victims, and his occult interests.”